Areas of Expertise

 Short Bio

-Wilfried Jilge has been an associate fellow at DGAP since 2018.
+Wilfried Jilge has been an associate fellow at DGAP's Center for Order and Governance in Eastern Europe, Russia, and Central Asia since 2018.
 From 2016 to 2018, he worked in its program on Central and Eastern Europe.

 A historian of Eastern Europe, Jilge is a mediation adviser on Ukraine at the Center for International Peace Operations (ZIF).
 He is also a visiting lecturer at the Universität Leipzig and, since 2015, an associate scholar at the Universität St. Gallen’s Center for Governance and Culture in Europe.